Alpha 1.2

 -

-In combat, the level of danger increases over time, which is called Escalation.
-Attacks and powers usually cause damage equal to or half of the current escalation level.
-For instance, a melee attack will cause 1 damage at Escalation 1 and 3 damage at Escalation 3.
-Escalation starts at 1 when combat begins and goes up by 1 at the start of each new round.
-Some powers can also raise the escalation level.
+In combat, the level of danger increases over time; this progression is known as Escalation.
+Attacks and powers typically inflict damage that corresponds to the current escalation level, either equal to or half of it.
+For example, a melee attack deals 1 damage at Escalation level 1 and 3 damage at Escalation level 3.
+Escalation begins at 1 when the first combat round starts and increases by 1 at the beginning of each new round.
+Certain powers can also raise the escalation level.

 -